bcowgill/QUnitChainer/README.md

 Wi-Fi network as your mobile or tablet.
 You don't have to navigate to each test plan individually on the device.

+## Requirements

+QUnitChainer requires:

-QUnitChainer requires at least jquery 1.6.1 to be included in your QUnit tests and json2.js if you plan to run your tests in older versions of Internet Explorer (IE7 or less) It includes a modified qunit.css file so the control page is distinguishable from the usual qunit test pages.
+* at least jquery 1.6.1 to be included in your QUnit tests
+* json2.js if you plan to run your tests in older versions of Internet Explorer (IE7 or less)

+It includes a modified qunit.css file so the control page is distinguishable from the usual qunit test pages.
 However you can switch to the original style sheet if you prefer.

 ## Files